 Like fishing kayaks, some paddle boards come with fishing-friendly features that are designed to help the angler in any way possible.

 This might include fishing rod holders, line stripping mats or boxes, mounting poles for fish finders and/or kayak GPS, and other useful features.

 However, just because a paddle board doesn’t come with these extras, doesn’t mean you can’t customize them to suit your specific needs.
 There are plenty of paddle board fishing accessories available.

 Look for SUPs that can accommodate a fishing set up.
 There’s a lot of fun to be hand pimping out your craft with your own personal load out.

 And you can even choose a cheaper paddle board and kit it out yourself – but it will take you more time and effort.

 The same can be said with the storage options on a paddle board.
 Many potential SUP anglers are often curious about where to keep tackle and any potential catch.

-Some boards come with storage options as standard, such as bungee webbing or hatches similar to fishing kayaks.
+Some boards come with storage options as standard, such as bungee webbing or hatches similar to angling kayaks.